-Where to eat with kids on the Gold Coast: Best kid-friendly cafes and restaurants
+Where to eat with kids on the Gold Coast

-From Main Beach to Surfers and down to Currumbin, we’ve found the best family-friendly cafes and restaurants with climbing spots, play areas for all ages, frothy babycinos and piping-hot flat whites laid out for you and the kids.
+From Main Beach to Surfers and down to Currumbin, we’ve found the best family-friendly cafes and restaurants to refuel the crew, complete with climbing spots, play areas for all ages, frothy babycinos and piping-hot flat whites for the tour guides (aka you!).

 BSKT Cafe, Mermaid Beach